LOCAL NEWS, DELIVERED DAILY. Subscribe to our daily news wrap and get the top stories sent straight to your inbox every evening.

 While the incident occurred Wednesday, it wasn’t until Thursday morning when the full scope of the shooting unfolded and Mounties found a shell casing.

-Several employees of businesses inside the mall were also interviewed by police on Thursday.
+Several employees of businesses inside the mall were also interviewed by police on Thursday, while the mall’s number three entrance was temporarily closed.

 Follow us on Facebook.
 Join Everything Nanaimo on Facebook and stay connected with everything happening on central Vancouver Island.